8520 Fair Oaks Boulevard, Carmichael, CA 95608

 In order to keep the gardens beautiful, access and use of the garden for groups is limited and controlled.
 Wedding receptions and short special events with limited numbers are scheduled as space is available and when work days are not taking place.

 In addition, a one-day photo permit is required for all photography at and of the garden, whether as part of a special event or for individual photographer use.
 One portable restroom is available and limited parking (Approximately 20 vehicles).

 To check availability, reserve an event or purchase a one-day photo permit, please contact the District office at (916) 485-5322.

 |Jensen Garden||Maximum Attendance: 50 – $75 2 hours maximum rental and includes photo permit|

 |Photo Permit||$15 per day for Individual$50 per day for Professional Photographers|

 Volunteer and Donation Information!

-Annual Plant Sale will be March 29, 2014 – Donations of plants may be brought to any of the work days.
+Annual Plant Sale TBA – Donations of plants may be brought to any of the work days.

 Monetary donations for the restoration of the garden may be made to CRPD Foundation, Attn: Jensen Garden, 5750 Grant Avenue, Carmichael, CA 95608